matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 }
 ```

-It's worth remembering that, on zkSync, contract deployments are not done via bytecode, but via bytecode hash.
+It's worth remembering that, on zkSync Era, [contract deployments](../building-on-zksync/contracts/contract-deployment.md)  are not done via bytecode, but via bytecode hash.
 The bytecode itself is passed to the operator via the `factoryDeps` field.
 Note that the `_aaBytecodeHash` must be formed in the following manner:

 - Firstly, it is hashed with sha256.
 - Then, the first two bytes are replaced with the length of the bytecode in 32-byte words.